-'''

 int PyArg_ParseTuple(PyObject arg, char format, ...);

-'''

 The arg argument must be a tuple object containing an argument list passed from Python to a C function.
-The format argument must be a format string, whose syntax is explained in Parsing arguments and building values (in The Python/C API) in the Python/C API Reference Manual.
+The format argument must be a format string, whose syntax is explained in arg-parsing in the Python/C API Reference Manual.
 The remaining arguments must be addresses of variables whose type is determined by the format string.

-Note that while $PyArg_ParseTuple()$ checks that the Python arguments have the required types, it cannot check the validity of the addresses of C variables passed to the call: if you make mistakes there, your code will probably crash or at least overwrite random bits in memory.
+Note that while PyArg_ParseTuple() checks that the Python arguments have the required types, it cannot check the validity of the addresses of C variables passed to the call: if you make mistakes there, your code will probably crash or at least overwrite random bits in memory.
 So be careful!